hsutter/gcpp/README.md

 ## Is this [garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science))?

-Of course, and remember so is reference counting.
+Of course, and remember that so is reference counting (e.g., `shared_ptr`).

-## I meant, is this just [tracing garbage collection](https://en.wikipedia.org/wiki/Tracing_garbage_collection) (GC)?
+## I meant, is this just [tracing garbage collection](https://en.wikipedia.org/wiki/Tracing_garbage_collection) (tracing GC)?

 Not the tracing GC most people are familiar with.

 Most importantly, **`deferred_heap` collects objects, not garbage**:

 - Most mainstream tracing GC is about *managing raw memory*, which can turn into meaningless "garbage" bytes.
-Tearing down the real objects that live in that memory is at best a brittle afterthought not designed as an integrated part of the language runtime; see the restrictions on ["finalizers"](https://en.wikipedia.org/wiki/Finalizer) in Java, C#, D, Go, etc. (in C# what are called "destructors" are finalizers) -- all the major GC-based environments I know of that have more than 10 years' field experience with finalizers now recommend avoiding finalizers outright in released code ([example](http://www.hboehm.info/gc/finalization.html)), for the same reasons: they are not guaranteed to be executed, they are fragile because a finalizer should not (but can) access other possibly-finalized objects, and they lead to unmanageable complications like [object resurrection](https://en.wikipedia.org/wiki/Object_resurrection) (the worst case of which is making a *finalized* object reachable again).
+Tearing down the real objects that live in that memory is at best a brittle afterthought not designed as an integrated part of the language runtime; see the restrictions on ["finalizers"](https://en.wikipedia.org/wiki/Finalizer) in Java, C#, D, Go, etc. (translation note: remember that in C# what are called "destructors" are actually finalizers) -- all the major GC-based environments I know of that have more than 10 years' field experience with finalizers now recommend avoiding finalizers outright in released code ([here's an example](http://www.hboehm.info/gc/finalization.html)), and all for the same reasons: finalizers are not guaranteed to be executed, they are fragile because a finalizer should not (but can) access other possibly-finalized objects, and they lead to unmanageable complications like [object resurrection](https://en.wikipedia.org/wiki/Object_resurrection) (the worst case of which is making a finalized object reachable again).

 - `deferred_heap` is fundamentally about *managing objects*, and is focused on deferring real destructors.
-So although it does perform liveness tracing, the most important way it differs from the mainstream tracing GC designs is that it tracks and collects constructed objects, and runs their deferred destructors.
+So although it does perform liveness tracing, the most important way it differs from the mainstream tracing GC designs is that it tracks and collects constructed objects, and accurately records and later runs their deferred destructors.
 And because of that emphasis on running real destructors safely, `deferred_heap` makes all of a collectable object's `deferred_ptr`s null before running its destructor, which entirely prevents accessing possibly-destroyed objects and object resurrection.

-    - Note: gcpp is a demo for people to draw ideas from.
-That includes other languages; I encourage other GC-based languages to consider just nulling object references *that point to other finalizable objects* before running a round of finalizers.
-That should nearly always turn a latent bug into a NullPointerException/NullReferenceException/nil-pointer-panic/etc. Although it could be a breaking change in behavior for some programs, it is very likely to "break" only code that is already living on the edge and doing things your language's experts already recommend they not do.
+    - Note: When I said gcpp is a demo for people to draw ideas from, that includes other languages' designers. **Suggestion to other languages' designers:** I would encourage other GC-based languages to consider just nulling object references *that point to other finalizable objects* before running a round of finalizers.
+That should nearly always turn a latent bug into a NullPointerException/NullReferenceException/nil-pointer-panic/etc. Although it could be a breaking change in behavior for some programs, it is very likely to "break" only code that is already living on the edge and doing things that you are already telling your programmers not to do.
 In C++, when we discuss changes that would break suspicious code, Bjarne Stroustrup likes to call it "code that deserves to be broken."
-So, think about it, and consider whether it makes sense to "break" code deliberately in your language for this case.
+So please entertain this suggestion, and consider whether it makes sense to set your object references to null before running finalizers and "break" code deliberately in your language for this case.
+If you do decide to try it, even in internal test builds, send me mail at hsutter-microsoft and let me know how it goes; I'm actively interested in learning about your experience.

 The other important difference is that **`deferred_heap` meets C++'s zero-overhead principle by being opt-in and granular, not default and global**:

-- Most mainstream languages that assume GC make the garbage-collected allocator the primary or only way to create heap objects, and the program shares a single global heap.
+- Most mainstream languages that assume GC make the garbage-collected allocator the primary or only way to create heap objects, and all parts of the program (including all libraries linked into the executable) end up sharing a single global heap.
 Performing something other than GC allocation requires fighting with, and avoiding large parts of, the language and its standard library; for example, by resorting to writing your own allocator by allocating a large array and using unsafe pointers, or by calling out to native code.
-Further, tracing collection performance (e.g., GC pauses) of one part of the program can depend on allocation done by an unrelated library linked into the program.
+Further, tracing collection performance (e.g., GC pause timing and duration) in one part of the program can depend on allocation done by an unrelated library linked into the program.

 - `deferred_heap` is intended to be used tactically as another fallback in situations where options like `unique_ptr` and `shared_ptr` are insufficient, and even then in a granular way with a distinct `deferred_heap` within a class (or at most module).
 You don't pay for what you don't use: If you never perform a deferred allocation then there is zero cost, and if you do perform a deferred allocation then the cost is always proportional to the amount of deferred allocation you do.
 Tracing is performed only within each individual `deferred_heap` bubble, and cycles must stay within the same heap in order to be collected.
-(Yes, it's possible to instantiate and share a global `deferred_heap`, but that isn't the way I intend this to be used, and certainly the current implementation won't scale well to millions of pointers.)
+(Yes, it's possible to instantiate and share a global `deferred_heap`, but that isn't the way I intend this to be used, and certainly the current demo implementation isn't intended to scale well to millions of pointers.)

 ## Is this related/similar to the [Boehm collector](http://www.hboehm.info/gc/)?"

-No. That is a fine collector, but with different aims: It doesn't run destructors; even for registered finalizers, cycles of finalizable objects are never finalized.
-Its tracing is [conservative](http://stackoverflow.com/questions/7629446/conservative-garbage-collector) and more global (touches memory beyond the actual GC allocations and roots, such as to discover roots conservatively).
+No. That is a fine collector, but with different aims:

+- It doesn't run destructors; even for registered finalizers, cycles of finalizable objects are never finalized.

+- Its tracing is [conservative](http://stackoverflow.com/questions/7629446/conservative-garbage-collector) and more global (touches memory beyond the actual GC allocations and roots, such as to discover roots conservatively).

 `deferred_heap` runs destructors, and the tracing is accurate (not conservative) and scoped to an individual granular heap.